nicohi/recipedb/documentation/features.md

 - [ ] Import/export to file
 - [ ] Pictures
 - [ ] Add recipe ownership to users (disallow other users to edit recipes not owned by them)
-- [x] Remove HTML-injection possibility (user input is displayed for all users)